Funeral: Overview

-Funeral rites pre-date modern Homo sapiens and dated to at least 300,000 years ago.
-For example, in the Shanidar Cave in Iraq, in Pontnewydd Cave in Wales and at other sites across Europe and the Near East, Archaeologists have discovered Neanderthal skeletons with a characteristic layer of flower pollen.
+Funeral rites pre-date modern Homo sapiens and date to at least 300,000 years ago.
+For example, in the Shanidar Cave in Iraq, in Pontnewydd Cave in Wales and at other sites across Europe and the Near East, archaeologists have discovered Neanderthal skeletons with a characteristic layer of flower pollen.
 This deliberate burial and reverence given to the dead has been interpreted as suggesting that Neanderthals had religious beliefs, although the evidence is not unequivocal – while the dead were apparently buried deliberately, burrowing rodents could have introduced the flowers.

 Substantial cross-cultural and historical research document funeral customs as a highly predictable, stable force in communities.
 Funeral customs tend to be characterized by five "anchors": significant symbols, gathered community, ritual action, cultural heritage, and transition of the dead body (corpse).

-Locations

-The most common venues for funeral services would be in a place of worship (synagogue or church) or a funeral home.
-However, a cemetery's chapel features a reflecting serene intimacy as well as a respectful environment for clergy, mourning families and friends.
-Graveside services are a less common option for these rituals.
-A mausoleum's chapel mostly intends to be for entombment after the funeral itself.
-If a funeral is subsequently followed by cremation, the service would be in a crematorium.

 Religious funerals

-Bahá'í Faith
+Bahá'í

 In the Baháʼí Faith, burial law prescribes both the location of burial and burial practices and precludes cremation of the dead.
-It is forbidden to carry the body for more than one hour's journey from the place of death.
-Before interment the body should be wrapped in a shroud of silk or cotton, and a ring should be placed on its finger bearing the inscription "I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate".
+It is forbidden to carry the body more than one hour's journey away from the place of death.
+Before interment, the body should be wrapped in a shroud of silk or cotton, and a ring should be placed on its finger bearing the inscription "I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate".
 The coffin should be of crystal, stone or hard fine wood.
 Also, before interment, a specific Prayer for the Dead is ordained.
 The body should be placed with the feet facing the Qiblih.
 The formal prayer and the ring are meant to be used for those who have reached 15 years of age.
-Since there are no Bahá'í clergy, services are usually conducted under the guidance, or with the assistance of, a Local Spiritual Assembly.
+Since there are no Bahá'í clergy, services are usually conducted under the guidance, or with the assistance of, a local Spiritual Assembly.